There are different types of business portrait styles that can use when photographing executives for print and web use.

 - Team Portraits

 Studio Portraits, also called business portraits or head shots, is the most common business portrait style used.
-Called a studio portrait because the subject is photographed in front of a “studio” background such as a seamless paper or muslim cloth.
+Called a studio portrait because the subject is photographed in front of a “studio” background such as a seamless paper.
 This is a good place to start since it is a must have for everybody from the CEO on down.
 Most corporate websites have a bio page of their executive staff.
 Having that or even a Linkedin page without an photo does not look very professional.

 Executives are busy people so it is best to set-up a studio at their location.
 Not a lot of space is needed.
 A conference room generally works very well.
 The color or type of background should be determined before the shoot.
 Most times backgrounds can be matched to the ones already being used on a companies website for a cohesive look.
 The 4 foot wide backgrounds are set up with a light stand like an old time movie screen.
 Not to worry if a conference room is too dark or the lighting is uneven.
 A small A/C pack is used to power portable lights.
 The use of umbrellas and proper placement of the lights will create a soft wraparound look that is very flattering.
 Also a small light or two to directly on the subject can create a highlight which produces a portrait that is more then one dimensional.
 After the shots are taken the background can be altered through the use of Photoshop to create other pleasing effects.
 A little retouching (not too much!) on some of the facial features is a must since the camera shows every little detail.